-Don’t worry about responding to every brief five-star review, but do take the time to acknowledge lengthier praise.
+Don’t worry about responding to brief 5-star reviews from supportive Yelp users, but do take the time to acknowledge lengthier praise.
 A simple “We’re so glad you enjoyed your experience, and we hope to see you again soon” can make a difference.
 It reminds the customer that your brand is backed by a real human presence that values honest feedback.
 Personalize your response by using the reviewer’s first name if it’s obvious from their username.

 3. Handle Negative Reviews Carefully